AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-05-21-Perlin-Noise-Surface-Textures-and-Scrolling-Tricks.md

 </code></pre>
 <span class="image fit"><img src="https://gorillasun.de/assets/images/2021-05-21-Perlin-Noise-Surface-Textures-and-Scrolling-Tricks/Perlin Truchet Tiling.gif" alt="" /></span>

-We can get more creative with this:
+We can get more creative with this by offsetting the tiles differently:

 <pre><code>
 if(n > 0.5){